-Why do you think digital assets/blockchain/crypto is a good investment right now?
+Why are digital assets a good investment right now?

 Can cryptocurrencies go to zero?

-Taking Bitcoin as an example, it is mathematically impossible for Bitcoin to have zero value if people are using it.
+Taking Bitcoin as an example, it is mathematically impossible for Bitcoin to have zero value if there are people still using it.

 How many people are using cryptocurrencies?